-Ian Bogost is the Ivan Allen College Distinguished Chair in Media Studies and Professor of Interactive Computing at the Georgia Institute of Technology, where he also holds an appointment in the Scheller College of Business.
-Bogost is also Founding Partner at Persuasive Games LLC, an independent game studio, and a Contributing Editor at The Atlantic, where he writes about technology and popular culture.
+Dr. Ian Bogost is Ivan Allen College Distinguished Chair in Media Studies and Professor of Interactive Computing.
+He also holds an appointment in the Scheller College of Business.
+Bogost is also a contributing editor at The Atlantic.

 He received his PhD in Comparative Literature from the University of California, Los Angeles.
 Following a career in software and videogame development, he joined the School of Literature, Media, and Communication in 2004.
 Bogost's research addresses computation as an expressive and cultural practice, with a particular focus on videogames.
 Bogost is the author of Unit Operations: An Approach to Videogame Criticism (MIT Press, 2006), Persuasive Games: The Expressive Power of Videogames (MIT Press, 2007), How To Do Things With Videogames (Minnesota, 2011), Alien Phenomenology, or What it's Like To Be a Thing (Minnesota, 2012), co-author (with Nick Montfort) of Video Computer System: A Platform Study of the Atari VCS (MIT Press, 2008), co-author (with his doctoral students Simon Ferrari and Bobby Schweizer) of Newsgames: Journalism at Play (MIT Press, 2010), and co-author (with nine others) of 10 PRINT CHR$(205.5+RND(1)); : GOTO 10 (MIT Press, 2012).
 He is a member of the editorial board of numerous journals, co-series editor of the Platform Studies book series at MIT Press, co-series editor of the Object Lessons series atThe Atlanticand Bloomsbury, and an active participant in the commercial videogame industry.